quist00/carpentries.org/_posts/2023/02/Apply-for-the-current-round-of-Carpentries-Maintainer-Onboarding.md

 The Carpentries is preparing to onboard the next round of Maintainers.
 [Currently](https://github.com/carpentries/maintainer-RFCs/issues/11) we have 109 Maintainers serving across 56 core lessons.
-To keep the community healthy, we need to plan for people wanting to step down from their current positions and finding new people to step into the role.
+To keep the community healthy, we need to plan for offboarding people who want to step down from their current positions and finding new people to step into the role.

 You do not need to be a Git expert to be a Maintainer.
 If you are familiar with the Git lessons from either [Library Carpentry](https://librarycarpentry.org/lc-git/) or [Software Carpentry](https://swcarpentry.github.io/git-novice/),